SahilU/info201group/project_proposal.md

 With the preceding information being mentioned, our first research question is about the opportunity provided to those with disabilities in education and in industry: Does disability affect one’s income?
 Education?
 Employment?
 ##### 2.2 Question 2
-Moving on, we wanted to dive into a more nuanced topic regarding War Veterans, and how those who become disabiled are then reacclimated and treated society.
-Specifically, how much opportunity is proved to War Veterans with disability?
+Moving on, we wanted to dive into a more nuanced topic regarding War Veterans, and how those who become disabled are then reacclimated and treated society.
+Specifically, does holding a veteran status affect education or employment?

 ### 3.0 Possible Datasets
 ##### 3.1 Dataset 1: American Institute of Research